 Carlos M. Bollar is Co-Chair of Archer’s Environmental Justice Practice Group and represents clients in complex toxic tort, product liability and environmental litigation matters.
-He is experience in handling environmental litigation cases in all of the contexts in which they arise, including single plaintiff cases, mass actions involving hundreds of plaintiffs, class actions and defending clients against state and federal government.
+He is experienced in handling environmental litigation cases in all of the contexts in which they arise, including single plaintiff cases, mass actions involving hundreds of plaintiffs, class actions and defending clients against state and federal government.
 Mr. Bollar typically handles high stakes litigation with massive potential damages.
 He has tried numerous contested matters in federal and state courts and has experience in all aspects of pre-trial and trial work.

 Mr. Bollar’s cases often involve claims for personal injury, medical monitoring, property damage and natural resource damages.
 Mr. Bollar routinely handles claims involving exposure to various types of hazardous substances including benzene, MTBE and chlorinated compounds.
 Mr. Bollar also has experience in environmental insurance cases, representing policyholders in their efforts to obtain coverage against insurers for environmental claims.
 Mr. Bollar regularly counsels clients in state and federal regulatory matters and represents those clients in administrative hearings.

 - Ongoing representation of an international petroleum company in multiple MTBE product liability cases seeking natural resource damages in a consolidated multidistrict litigation in the Southern District of New York.
 Each individual case seeks several hundred million dollars in damages.

 - A six month jury trial involving contamination of soils and groundwater with petroleum products.
 Mr. Bollar was part of a trial team that defended the client against the claims of over 500 private homeowners for fraud, personal injury, property damages and punitive damages.
 The Maryland Court of Appeals issued a favorable and landmark ruling in this matter entitled Albright, et al v.
 Exxon Mobil Corp.